 The UC Links Mission

 UC Links is a network of university and community partners, working together to develop innovative after-school programs.
-UC Links sites bring underserved P-12 youth together with university students in guided activities that engage their minds and connect them to each other, their communities, and the world around them.
+UC Links sites bring historically marginalized P-12 youth together with university students in guided activities that engage their minds and connect them to each other, their communities, and the world around them.

 UC Links works to: